10 Things to Do in Seville in Winter

 Enjoying the park in winter| ©DAVIDGIBSON

-In the park is the largest outdoor ice rink in Spain as the main attraction, accompanied by a dozen attractions like an ice slide, Ferris wheels, bouncy castles, etc..
+In the park is the largest outdoor ice rink in Spain as the main attraction, accompanied by a dozen attractions such as an ice slide, Ferris wheels, bouncy castles, etc..

 There are also gastronomic areas and all kinds of entertainment to have a great time despite the cold.
 Generally, the park is open from late November to mid-January.